faastjs/faast.js/docs/01-faast.md

 - `moduleFile` is the location of the imported module.
 It can be specified as a relative or full path to a `.js` file, optionally omitting the extension.
 In general you can pass the same string as you pass to `require` or `import`.
 Using the output of `require.resolve` for the module also works.
 - `options` are the possible [options](#Options).
 This argument is not required.

-The return value is a promise for an instance of `CloudFunction`.
+The return value is a promise for an instance of `FaastModule`.

 ## Calling Cloud Functions

-The `functions` property on `CloudFunction` contains the same functions as `module`, except they return promises.
+The `functions` property on `FaastModule` contains the same functions as `module`, except they return promises.

 For example: